Preparing for Advising Meetings

 - Every term we develop tip sheets that list all the courses that will be offered the following term that will fulfill the requirements for Environmental Studies and Environmental Science majors.
 Look for the tip sheets on our website one week before registration for the next term.

 - Tip sheets are posted under the Undergraduate page, under the Advising tab in the left-hand toolbar, it will say “Course Tip Sheets”.
-If you don’t have a copy, download and print the appropriate tip sheet.
+If you don’t have a copy, download the appropriate tip sheet.

 - Using the major requirements form and the tip sheets, make note of the courses you would like to take.

 3) TAKE A LOOK AT YOUR DEGREE AUDIT REPORT ON DUCKWEB.

 - We are making an effort to find all the ‘bugs’ in the degree audit reporting system for our majors, so if you find a problem or discrepancy on your degree audit, make a note of it and bring it with you to your meeting.
-You can also report degree audit errors to the Student Advisers in 144 Columbia Hall.
+You can also report degree audit errors to Sophie Bybee, the ENVS undergraduate coordinator.

 4) MAKE AN ADVISING APPOINTMENT.